 When studying for assessments, good nutrition and regular training sessions can be put on the back burner as you prioritise long days of strenuous reading and preparation.
 It’s common to get into the habit of munching on convenient, high processed foods, and cancelling gym sessions to spend time in the books.

 But, good nutrition and having that daily sweat session are what’s going to help you ACE those tests.
-So if you are wondering how do you create a balance between study and maintaining a healthy lifestyle?
-Don’t worry, Daniel Berkelman, Master Coach at the Australian Institute of Fitness, QLD, has you covered with these three key elements.
+Wondering how do you create a balance between study and maintaining a healthy lifestyle?
+Don’t worry, Daniel Berkelman, QLD Master Coach at the Australian Institute of Fitness, has you covered with these three key elements.

 There is nothing worse than waking up after an eight-hour, late night, study marathon, feeling like none of it sunk in.
 Despite attempting to study while exhausted, one of the main contributors to this ‘memory blank’ phenomenon is lack of fuel, aka good nutrition.
 By not feeding your body enough complex carbohydrates, you essentially prevent the nerve signals to your brain which are in charge of relaying the information you are trying to learn.